Yess-es/Yess-es/README.md

 if im sleeping or have 💤 in my name im prolly afk

+if u find me alone, dont be shy to int or scoot up next to me!! i love compagny! ^^

 - .yesses. on discord if u need smth from me lol